Matt Vierling Player Props: Tigers vs. White Sox

 Matt Vierling At The Plate

-- Vierling has six doubles, four home runs and 10 walks while hitting .247.
+- Vierling is hitting .245 with six doubles, four home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.